 Clean Energy Works was founded by Dr. Holmes Hummel to accelerate investments in the clean energy economy with inclusive financing.
 As a champion for the Pay As You Save® (PAYS) system, Dr. Hummel led Clean Energy Works to win the FiRe Award for high-impact innovation at the Bloomberg New Energy Finance “Future of Energy Summit.”
 Dr. Hummel also serves on the board of Cornerstone Capital as well as Cleantech Open.
 Previously, Dr. Hummel served as the Senior Policy Advisor in the Department of Energy’s Office of Policy & International Affairs from 2009-2013.
 In addition to prior work with energy innovators in the Silicon Valley, Dr. Hummel earned a doctorate degree from Stanford University for interdisciplinary research on energy technology scenarios that achieve 100% clean energy for all.

-Margarita leads international partnerships to implement PAYS for Clean Transport, with a focus on Latin America.
+Margarita leads Clean Energy Works’ transportation portfolio in Latin America and in the United States.
 Trained as an engineer with a masters in Environmental Engineering and a diploma in Sustainable Development, Ms. Parra has worked for two decades in Latin America, China, India, Europe, and the United States to reduce local air pollution and global carbon emissions from transportation.
 Prior to joining Clean Energy Works, she managed the low carbon transport portfolio of the Hewlett Foundation’s Global Climate Initiative.
-Ms. Parra serves on the Board of Directors of the Silicon Valley Bike Coalition and was highlighted as part of 50 global change makers in the Remarkable Women in Transport publication from Transformative Urban Mobility Initiative (TUMI).
+Ms. Parra serves on the Board of Directors of the Silicon Valley Bike Coalition and was highlighted as one of 50 global changemakers in the Remarkable Women in Transport publication from Transformative Urban Mobility Initiative (TUMI).

 Anthony Kinslow II